-Looking once again to the passage in Hebrews chapters 3 and 4 we find the third repeated principle.
+Looking once again to the passage in Hebrews chapters three and four, we find the third repeated principle.
 That is the principle of faith or-on the negative side-unbelief.

-In Hebrews 3:12 we are warned against having an evil heart of unbelief.
-In verses 18-19 we see that unbelief is the reason they couldn't enter into the promised land, which is the picture of

-God's promised rest.
-Again in verse 4:2 we are told that they had the gospel (good news of rest) preached to them, but it didn't profit them, not being mixed with faith.
+In Hebrews 3:12, we are warned against having an evil heart of unbelief.
+In verses 18-19, we see that unbelief is why they couldn't enter into the promised land, which is the picture of God's promised rest.
+Again, in verse 4:2, we are told that they had the gospel (good news of rest) preached to them, but it didn't profit them, not being mixed with faith.

-And again in verses 4:6 &11 we are told quite plainly that they didn't make it because of unbelief.
+And again, in verses 4:6 &11, we are told quite plainly that they did not make it because of unbelief.